 The year 13 event targets personal statement writing and how to navigate the UCAS process online.

-In the spring of Year 12 we invite professionals from a very wide range of industries to talk to our students at our Careers Conference.
+In the summer term of Year 12 we invite professionals from a very wide range of industries to talk to our students at our Careers Conference.
 Students are off timetable and tailor their own day to suit their interests.
-They can attend six different talks throughout the day and we encourage them to be open minded and inquisitive in their selection.
-In addition they can opt to have a one to one consultation with our UCAS advisor or someone from the borough’s careers service.
+They can attend different talks throughout the day, and we encourage them to be open minded and inquisitive in their selection.
+In addition, they can opt to have a one-to-one consultation with our UCAS advisor or someone from the borough’s careers service.

 Last year we had 40 plus visitors from a broad range of professions and industries including architects, doctors, computer animators, energy analysts, lawyers, marketers, psychologists and research scientists.

-The following list is a sample of the eclectic range of careers they sampled:
+The following list shows some of the eclectic range of careers they sampled:

 “My two weeks at J.P Morgan shaped my knowledge of the world of investment banking and significantly strengthened my confidence in sharing and presenting ideas to large groups.
 It also exposed me to the different components of an investment bank, which helped me understand the different career paths that lay inside banking that I would otherwise be unaware of.”